R.E.M.: 2006–2011: Last albums, recognition and breakup

 In 2010, R.E.M. released the video album R.E.M.
 Live from Austin, TX—a concert recorded for Austin City Limits in 2008.
 The group recorded its fifteenth album, Collapse into Now (2011), with Jacknife Lee in locales including Berlin, Nashville, and New Orleans.
 For the album, the band aimed for a more expansive sound than the intentionally short and speedy approach implemented on Accelerate.
 The album debuted at number five on the Billboard 200, becoming the group's tenth album to reach the top ten of the chart.
 This release fulfilled R.E.M.'s contractual obligations to Warner Bros., and the band began recording material without a contract a few months later with the possible intention of self-releasing the work.

 On September 21, 2011, R.E.M. announced via its website that it was "calling it a day as a band".
 Stipe said that he hoped fans realized it "wasn't an easy decision": "All things must end, and we wanted to do it right, to do it our way."
 Long-time associate and former Warner Bros.
 Senior Vice President of Emerging Technology Ethan Kaplan has speculated that shake-ups at the record label influenced the group's decision to disband.
 The group discussed breaking up for several years, but was encouraged to continue after the lackluster critical and commercial performance of Around the Sun; according to Mills, "We needed to prove, not only to our fans and critics but to ourselves, that we could still make great records."
 They were also uninterested in the business end of recording as R.E.M.
 The band members finished their collaboration by assembling the compilation album Part Lies, Part Heart, Part Truth, Part Garbage 1982–2011, which was released in November 2011.
 The album is the first to collect songs from R.E.M.'s I.R.S. and Warner Bros. tenures, as well as three songs from the group's final studio recordings from post-Collapse into Now sessions.
-In November, Mills and Stipe did a brief span of promotional appearances in British media, ruling out the option of the group ever reuniting.
+In November, Mills and Stipe did a brief run of promotional appearances in British media, denying that the group could ever reunite.